ApiValley/ApiFlows-Docs/Concepts.md

  no more need to decrease the static  delay period.
 Workload can be controlled instead by external injection.

-Assume your flow was just started in production modeand only one Node-RED instance, is executing the program.
+Assume your flow was just started in multi mode and only one Node-RED instance, is executing the program.

  * You first inject one **injector message** with external injection.
 The workload becomes "one task per second" ( because the delay is 1 second and the unique injector message is looping continuously from wire-out to wire-in).
  * If you inject a second **injector message** , the workload becomes "2 tasks per second".